prasannavl/icomponent/packages/icomponent/README.md

 Install the above npm packages directly, if you prefer not to use your own renderer.
 They generally include the upstream package as well as `icomponent` as `peer dependencies`.

 All of the above packages provide an exact interface as `icomponent`.
-That is, `icomponent` exports `IComponent` that has a no-op renderer by default that can configured with `IDefault`. `icomponent-lit` provides `IComponent` that by default uses the `lit-html` as the renderer backend.
+That is, `icomponent` exports `IComponent` that has a no-op renderer by default (which can be changed by setting `Renderer.render`) `icomponent-lit` provides `IComponent` that by default uses the `lit-html` as the renderer backend.
 Similarly for the others.

 They also usually re-export some handy ones from the upstream packages for convenience.
 The component specific README should have more information.